Martin Flores leads Web.com Tour Finals event

 The series features the top 75 players from the Web.com regular-season money list, Nos.
 126-200 in the PGA Tour's FedEx Cup standings and non-members with enough PGA Tour money to have placed in the top 200 in the FedEx Cup had they been eligible.

 Flores and the other top-25 finishers on the Web.com money list earned PGA Tour cards.
 They are competing against each other for tour priority, with regular-season earnings counting in their totals.

 The other players are fighting for 25 cards based on series earnings .
 The last PGA Tour card went at $33,650 in 2013, $36,312 in 2014 and $32,206 last year.

-Zack Fischer was third Sunday at 13 under after a 68.
-He finished 46th on the money list.
+Grayson Murray was third at 9 under after a 68.
+He earned a PGA Tour card with by finishing 18th on the Web.com money list.

 Mexico's Carlos Ortiz (66) and Australia's Cameron Smith (67) were 8 under.
 Ortiz was 172nd in the FedEx Cups standings and missed the cuts in the first two series events.
 Smith was 157th in the FedEx Cups standings and is 48th in the card chase with $6,910.